matejch/brow/docs/why.md

-# Philosophy: Why Not MCP?
+# Why Not MCP?

-This project is inspired by [Mario Zechner's article](https://mariozechner.at/posts/2025-11-02-what-if-you-dont-need-mcp/) arguing that simple CLI tools can be more efficient than Model Context Protocol (MCP) servers for browser automation.
+Simple CLI tools can be more efficient than Model Context Protocol (MCP) servers for browser automation.

 ## Key Advantages